Wandering Walters Art Museum

 On Sunday afternoon, the photography of Andrew Zuckerman and his wisdom project was featured on Rocky Mountain Public Broadcast Service (RMPBS).
 Zuckerman’s portrait photography is really stunning.
 He captured 51 important celebrity personalities who are familiar to most of us through their careers in all different fields.
 Each person’s image was captured, through the lens of the camera, with a pure white background; completely eliminating any distraction to the eye when viewing the aging faces.
 Hence, each person’s unique facial characteristics really pop.
 The stark photographs allow the viewer to better see beyond the external.

 Zukerman’s book, Wisdom: The Greatest Gift One Generation Can Give To Another is accompanied by a DVD.
 An oral recounting tells each person’s truth about life as they know it.
-To read more about the people who are featured in this project, please visit this link.
+To read more about the people who are featured in this project, Click here for info and ordering

 The advice and knowledge imparted in the book/DVD and the TV programs all give insight into the art of living a fulfilling life.
 Check them out.